seL4/website/About/how-to-use.md

 enables you to move fast *without* breaking things.

-You can also leverage the formal verification of seL4 to speed up debugging and failure analysis during development: You know the verified code didn't fail, and isolation wasn't broken.
+You can also leverage the formal verification of seL4 to speed up debugging and failure analysis during development: you know the verified code didn't fail, and isolation wasn't broken.
 This means you can focus your analysis on much fewer lines of code when something goes wrong.